CoffeeCup HTML Editor

-CoffeeCup HTML Editor is an HTML editor.
+CoffeeCup HTML Editor is an HTML editor developed by CoffeeCup Software.
 Originally created by Nicholas Longo and Kevin Jurica, it was first released to the public in August 1996.
-Until version 12.5 released in 2012, it was capable of WYSIWYG editing.
+It was often compared to HotDog, a simple HTML editor that competed with HoTMetaL.
+Until version 12.5 released in 2012, it was capable of WYSIWYG editing; as of 2023 WYSIWYG editing has not returned to the software.
+A companion program called CoffeeCup HTML Editor was offered as a purely text-based HTML editor from the onset.